Lateral thinking means taking a creative approach to a problem or challenge. It's a great skill to have at work.

 What is lateral thinking?

-It essentially means being able to think creatively or 'outside of the box' in order to solve a problem.
+It essentially means being able to think creatively or "outside the box" in order to solve a problem.

 Usually, logical thinking is used to solve problems in a direct, straightforward way (also known as vertical thinking).
 Lateral thinking however, looks at things from a sideways perspective (also known as horizontal thinking), in order to find answers that aren't immediately apparent.